-We had a great time in Cusco and environs, nevertheless.
-It was the first time we had ever seen Incan ruins–in Cusco, Machu Picchu, and other sites in the sacred valley of the Incas.
-About ten of us former PCVs traveled together to Machu Picchu in a second-class train car.
-I remember the third class box cars that were filled with Peruvian peasants.
-When we arrived at the stop for Machu Picchu we had to walk up the long road (called the Hiram Bingham Highway) to the ruins.
+We had a great time in Cusco and environs, and it was the first time we had ever seen Incan ruins — in Cusco, Machu Picchu, and other sites in the sacred valley of the Incas.
+About ten of us former PCVs traveled together to Machu Picchu in a second-class train car (I vividly remember the third class box cars that were filled with Peruvian peasants).
+Hours later, when we arrived at the penultimate stop for Machu Picchu (the last stop was in the Amazon) we had to walk up the long road (called the Hiram Bingham Highway) to the ruins.
 In 1968, the current tourist hotel in Machu Picchu did not exist and there were no tourist accommodations.
 However, we were able to sleep in the ruins.
 There was one ruin that had a thatched-roof and hay on the floor for sleeping, and with our sleeping bags we were allowed to stay there several nights at no charge.
-In the photograph you see a number of us posing by the main window or entrance.
+In the photograph you see a number of us posing by the main window or entrance to the ancient Incan house that we camped in.
 It was a memorable and wonderful experience to wake up in the morning surrounded by mist and clouds.
-I had great fun playing my Peruvian kena (quena) flute each evening, as others read paragraphs from Hiram Bingham’s book about his discovery of Machu Picchu.
+I had great fun playing my Peruvian kena (quena) flute each evening, as colleagues read paragraphs from Hiram Bingham’s book about his discovery of Machu Picchu.
 We all enjoyed our special time together thinking about Incan antiquity and what it might have been like living in Machu Picchu over 500 years ago.

 Travels in 1970